Karuption/Karuption/README.md

 - 👋 Hi, I’m @Karuption
-- 👀 I’m looking for an SWE intership
 - 🌱 I’m currently learning .NET MAUI
 - 💞️ I’m looking to collaborate on utilitarian projects that solve a real world problem.
 - 📫 How to reach me at pederson26@gmail.com